owlks4/business-sector-grids/readme.md

 To combat this, consider right-clicking any offending squares to exclude them from the colour calculations.

+Also, by default, addresses are blanked during grid generation.
+To change this, change BLANK_ADDRESSES in _4_create_grid.py to False.

 ## How to regenerate the dataset